rust-stuco/homeworks/1-primerlab/README.md

 ## Part 2: Function implementations

 For this part, you will need to implement 4 simple functions in Rust.
 In `src/lib.rs`, you will find 4 functions with a `todo!()` inside of them.
-Replace that `todo!()` with your implementation, according to the comment specification. two of the four functions require you to implement them a certain way, so make sure to read those comments carefully.
+Replace that `todo!()` with your implementation, according to the comment specification.
+Two of the four functions require you to implement them a certain way, so make sure to read those comments carefully.

 To test all of your functions, run:
 ```sh